 A warm welcome to our guest blogger!
 Marisa Timko is the content manager at TheVape.Guide – a leading site for all things vaping.
 TheVape.Guide is the authority for device and product reviews for dry herb, concentrate, and e-liquid vaping.
 We test, review, and rate vaporizers, e-liquids, e-nails, grinders, trays, and more.
 They also specialized in product comparisons, best lists and and coupons for the leading vaporizer stores and manufacturers.
 We’re so glad she’s here to share this important natural health info!

 For some women, expecting their monthly visit from Aunt Flo can be a drag and a disruption to their daily life.
 Some are lucky with light cramping, minimal flow, or even an absence of symptoms.
 For others it can be a nightmare, with extreme cramps, bloating, headaches, nausea, and a constant flow that requires constant changing of feminine napkins.
-While most women will simply reach for their bottle of Midol, perhaps a tub of Ben and Jerry’s, and even a comfortable bubble bath, more and more are eagerly experimenting with a new treatment: cannabis.
+While most women will simply reach for their bottle of Midol, perhaps a tub of Ben and Jerry’s, and even a comfortable bubble bath, more and more are eagerly experimenting with a new approach.: cannabis.

 Cannabis is well known for being a potent painkiller, as many medicinal cannabis users known all too well.
-Not only is it used for chronic medical conditions but it can be uplift your mood, as noted in some patients with anxiety and depression; both these effects are perfect for women who go through extreme pain and mood swings during menstruation.
+Not only is it used for chronic medical conditions but it can be uplift your mood, as noted in some patients with anxiety; both these effects are perfect for women who go through extreme pain and mood swings during menstruation.
 So, how can cannabis help women who are nearing their time of the month?

 Let’s take a look.